Caramel Apple-Pear Crisp Recipe

 - Reduced-fat vanilla ice cream, optional

 - 1. Preheat oven to 375°.
-In a large bowl, combine pears, apples, sugar and allspice.
-Transfer to an 8-in.-square baking pan coated with cooking spray.
+Mix sugar and allspice; toss with fruit.
+Place in an 8-in. square baking pan coated with cooking spray.
 Drizzle with caramel topping.

-- 2. For topping, in a small bowl, combine oats, brown sugar and flour.
-Cut in butter until crumbly.
-Stir in walnuts.
-Sprinkle over fruit mixture.
+- 2. Mix oats, brown sugar and flour.
+Cut in butter until crumbly; stir in walnuts.
+Sprinkle over filling.

-- 3. Bake 40-45 minutes or until topping is golden brown and fruit is tender.
-Serve warm with ice cream if desired.
+- 3. Bake until top is golden brown and fruit is tender, 40-45 minutes.
+Serve warm.
+If desired, top with ice cream.
 Yield: 6 servings.

 Reviews for Caramel Apple-Pear Crisp